Joints of varieties: Derivatives along varieties

 Naively one might take $\partial^2 / \partial x^2$ since the tangent at $p$ is the $x$-coordinate direction.
 However, consider evaluation of this derivative at $p$ applied to the two sides of $y = x^2 + y^2$ (an identity of regular functions on $V$): the left-hand side gives $0$ while the right-hand side gives 2.
 So $\partial^2 / \partial x^2$ does not induce a linear functional on the space of regular functions on $V$.

-To fix this issue, we can rewrite all regular functions on $V$ as a power series expansion at $p$ using its \emph{local coordinate} $x$.
+To fix this issue, we can rewrite all regular functions on $V$ as power series centered at $p$ using the \emph{local coordinate} $x$ of $V$.
 Indeed, by repeated substituting $y \gets x^2 + y^2$, we can write $y$ as a power series in $x$:

 We would like a derivative operator $D$ on $\RR[x,y]$ so that $Dg(0,0)$ equals to the coefficient of $x^2$ in $g(x, x^2 + x^4 + 2x^6 + \cdots)$, which in turn equals to the coefficient of $x^2$ plus the coefficient of $y$ in $g(x,y)$.
 It is not hard to see that only such choice is $\frac{1}{2}\frac{\partial^2}{\partial x^2} + \frac{\partial }{\partial y}$.
 Conversely, it is not hard to check that $Dg(0,0) = 0$ for every $g \in \RR[x,y]$ that vanishes identically on $V$.